-&lt;sup>152 BORK, supra note 3, at 145.
+167. See BORK, supra note 3, at 145.

-recoupment.
-Under rational choice theory, the antitrust plaintiff should recover simply by proving that defendant's prices were below marginal cost.
+cost.
 But the Court requires antitrust plaintiffs to separately prove a reasonable expectation of recoupment.
 This second element provides antitrust defendants another opportunity to avoid liability.
-Even if pricing below marginal cost, defendant could argue that entry barriers are sufficiently low, so that rational profit-maximizers would defeat any attempted exercise of market power.
+Even if pricing below marginal cost, defendant could argue that entry barriers are sufficiently low, so that rational profit maximizers would defeat any attempted exercise of market power.
 If true, defendant, under rational choice theory, should not have priced below marginal cost in the first place.
-Although the Court has not adopted the Chicago School's view of per se legality for predatory pricing, 154 its rule essentially immunizes conduct deemed economically irrational.
+Although the Court has not adopted the Chicago School's view of per se legality for predatory pricing, its rule essentially immunizes conduct deemed economically irrational.

 Apart from the Sherman Act, the neoclassical economic theories' rationality assumption has influenced U.S. merger law.
-Some described the 1982 Merger Guidelines as "a product of the new economic orientation in
+Some described the earlier Merger Guidelines as "a product of the new economic orientation in antitrust law, if not an outright product of Chicago School economic theories."
+These principles can be seen in two respects.